 I’ve always been serious about enjoying myself.
 In school and college, I studied just enough to get by because I thought the extra effort needed to get top marks wasn’t worth it, and I would much rather spend that time doing stuff I liked.

-That was nine years ago.
-Things haven’t changed much since then.
+That was in 2008.
+Things haven’t changed much since then, either.

-This is me: Hyderabadi, freelance writer, communications consultant, traveller, foodie, rum enthusiast, animal lover, biker, and armchair musician; and this blog is about my—or actually, our (I’m married, remember?)—stories of living the good life.
+So this is me: Hyderabadi, freelance writer, communications consultant, traveller, vegetarian foodie, rum enthusiast, animal lover, sporadic biker, armchair musician, blogger and amateur photographer.

 P.S.
 The Hyderabad I live in is the one in Telangana, India.
 Not the other one.